Technical Advisory

 Deployment, Reliability, and Observability

-Ensure that pricing and negotiation services meet reliability targets through resilience engineering and comprehensive observability.
+Ensure pricing and negotiation services meet reliability targets through resilience engineering and comprehensive observability.

-• Microservice decomposition: map responsibilities to discrete, independently scalable services with well-defined contracts
+• Microservice decomposition: discrete, independently scalable services with clear contracts

-• Caching strategies: cache stable, high-value signals close to compute while maintaining freshness guarantees
+• Caching: cache stable signals near compute while preserving freshness

-• Observability stack: instrumentation for metrics, tracing, and logs; centralized dashboards for anomaly detection
+• Observability stack: metrics, traces, and logs with centralized dashboards for anomaly detection

-• Fault tolerance: circuit breakers, idempotent operations, and graceful degradation under partial outages
+• Fault tolerance: circuit breakers, idempotent operations, graceful degradation

 Testing, Validation, and Simulation

-Testing should cover both offline simulation and live shadow deployments to validate pricing and negotiation logic against controlled baselines.
+Testing should cover offline simulation and controlled live shadow deployments to validate pricing and negotiation logic against baselines.

-• Deterministic simulators: replay historical signals and verify outcomes under known constraints
+• Deterministic simulators: replay historical signals to verify outcomes under constraints

-• Shadow testing: run algorithms in production on non-influential traffic to assess behavior before live impact
+• Shadow testing: run in production on non-influential traffic to assess behavior

-• Edge-case testing: stress tests for market shocks, inventory bottlenecks, and policy constraint violations
+• Edge-case testing: market shocks, inventory bottlenecks, policy constraint violations

 • Audit trails: ensure every decision and negotiation step is fully auditable